Dental Crowns – Richardson, TX

 Has damage or decay weakened your tooth?
 Do you want a solution that will not only improve the health of your smile but also restore its appearance?
 When a weak tooth forces you to move through life a bit slower for fear of causing more damage, it’s time to turn to dental crowns in Richardson.
-At Shwarts Family Dentistry, Dr. Shwarts and his team want you to get back to normal as quickly as possible, which is why he is pleased to offer his patients this versatile treatment option.
+At Shwarts Family Dentistry in Richardson, Dr. Shwarts and his team want you to get back to normal as quickly as possible, which is why he is pleased to offer his patients this versatile treatment option.
 To find out how you can take back your oral health and get back to living the life you love, contact us to schedule an appointment with Dr. Shwarts today!

 - A customized restoration that blends with your smile

 - Sedation dentistry options to make you comfortable

 If you’re looking for a versatile treatment option to strengthen and support your weakened tooth, look no further than dental crowns.
 This type of dental restoration has been around for decades, giving people a chance to enjoy a fully restored smile all while protecting their teeth from further damage and decay.